EmuDeck/emudeck.github.io/docs/blog/posts/emudeck-update-03-06-2024.md

         * Pressure sensitivity dialed way down from the previous profile
         * [#1018](https://github.com/dragoonDorise/EmuDeck/pull/1018)
     * Added `EmuDeck - Controller Hotkeys` and `EmuDeck - Frontend Controller Hotkeys` profiles for controllers.
 See the [Hotkeys](../../controls-and-hotkeys/steamos/hotkeys.md) page for a full list of the new hotkeys
+    * Added a `EmuDeck - Steam Deck Light Gun Controls` proifle
+        * Intended to be used with Flycast (Standalone), MAME (Standalone), the Model 2 Emulator, and Supermodel
+        * Right Trackpad set as mouse, sensitivity set to 200%.
+R2 set to "Left Click".
+L2 set to "Right Click".
 * Moved all `/bin/sh` and `/usr/bin/bash` to `/bin/bash`
     * [#972](https://github.com/dragoonDorise/EmuDeck/pull/972)
 * Updated emulatorInit/isLatestVersionGH